UniK-QA: Unified Representations of Structured and Unstructured Knowledge for Open-Domain Question Answering: Analysis

-The natural assumption is that adding more data improves the \emph{recall} of answers, thereby improving end-to-end performance.
-We verify this assumption in the top half of Table~\ref{tab:tables}, where we present retrieval results on the NQ development set.
-We clearly see that adding additional sources improves retrieval accuracy, which can be correlated with end-to-end accuracy as presented in table \ref{tab:main}.
+One natural assumption is that adding more data increases the coverage of relevant contexts that can be used to answer the input questions, thereby improving the end-to-end performance.
+We verify this by examining the retrieval results of different models using the NQ development set, where a context is considered relevant if it contains the correct answer string.
+When more knowledge sources are added, our system is able to improve retrieval \emph{recall} (Table~\ref{tab:tables}, top half), which may correlate with the end-to-end answer accuracy shown in~Table \ref{tab:main}.

-\subsubsection{Reader}
+\paragraph{Reader}